-This is the story of a fantastic journey in the southern part of this long country far to the north.
+This is the story of a southern Norway road trip, a fantastic journey in the southern part of this long country far to the north.
 The road trip takes us around all of southern Norway.

 Overview of the journey and the articles in this series

 A round trip has no obvious starting point, but our journey starts where we live – in Stavanger.
 We will be heading north on the Western Norway coast of Vestlandet and around the Trondheim fjord through the counties of Trøndelag.
 We are going southeast to the Østlandet region before we turn our noses homewards along the easy-going, southern coast of Sørlandet.
 The trip includes four out of five regions in Norway.

 This article was first published in Norwegian, on Sandalsand Norge.

 The first part takes us across the string of fjords on the west coast, roughly on the main road (E39).
 We will pass Bergen, make a detour out to Florø in the northwest and meet up with friends in Nordfjord.
 Then we break off from the main road along the coast, for we shall move inland, seek out the famous Briksdalen glacier, climb over the mountains to Geiranger – before we head back towards the sea in Sunnmøre.
 The last stage involves the valley of Romsdal.

 This article stops in Molde, as not to include too much in one article.
 The stretch which is plotted on the map further down in the text shows that we will then have travelled 1,073 km (644 miles).
 There are naturally any number of nights and places to stay along the way, if you plan to follow suit.